 National Institute for Occupational Safety and Health (NIOSH) – part of the CDC that does not have regulatory authority and is responsible for conducting research and making recommendations for the prevention of work-related disease and injury.

-Want to learn more about dental regulatory and advisory agencies?
+Want to learn more about the list of dental regulatory and advisory agencies?
 Ready to take a program to become a dental assistant?
 The Dental Assistant Program prepares a graduate to work as an entry-level Dental Assistant, Dental Receptionist, Office Manager or Dental Hygienist Assistant in a dental office, specialty practice, or dental clinic.?
 PCI Health Training Center Richardson, TX Campus offers the dental assistant program.
 Contact PCI Health Training Center for more information on how to become a dental assistant and start a rewarding career today.

 **PCI firmly upholds its policy of nondiscrimination.
 Inquiries regarding policy may be directed to TitleIXCoordinator@pcihealth.com.